 Julia Hall is a UK based artist.
-In her latest series, Common Thread, each work depicts a dress on a bare linen canvas rendered in oil paint and hand embroidery.
+In her Common Thread series each work depicts a dress on a bare linen canvas rendered in oil paint and hand embroidery.
 The series is an exploration of the relationship between these "high" and "low" art forms and the re-discovery of historically invisible women; whilst the male and public art of oil painting has been celebrated, conserved and widely displayed across the centuries, sewing has been largely confined to a feminine, domestic sphere.
-Looking to her own family tree, Hall interrogates patriarchal lineage.
+In her first group of seven paintings - Matriarchy, Hall looks to her own family tree interrogating patriarchal lineage.
 She seeks to reclaim her female ancestors, of whom a piece of sewn art - a sampler, quilt or embroidered image - is sometimes the only remnant we have.
 Needlecraft, a skill passed from mother to daughter, forms an alternative matriarchal lineage threading its way down through the generations.

 Hall’s current work – Suffrage, continues to explore the theme of bringing women from history to the fore, this time with a global gaze.
 By selecting women who were instrumental in their national fight for suffrage, and sometimes simultaneously the fight for de-colonisation and racial equality, Hall creates her own monument to a powerful, female, global movement.
 The struggle for emancipation was also marked by international female cooperation, with successful movements passing on their knowledge and experience to those in other nations.